panaghia/Slideup/README.md

 Slideup is a JavaScript plugin to create slideup dialog in iOs-style.

-Ideally usage with iUI framework; works everywhere since is written in pure JavaScript.
+Best fit with iUI framework; works everywhere since written in pure JavaScript.

 ==========
 How to use